Gender Pay Report

 The gender pay gap measures the difference between average hourly earnings excluding overtime of men and women, as a proportion of men's average hourly earnings excluding overtime; it is a measure across all jobs in the UK, not of the difference in pay between men and women for doing the same job.

 There continues to be a large difference in the gender pay gap between employees aged 40 years and over and those aged under 40 years.
-In April 2024, the gender pay gap was highest in skilled trades occupations and lowest in the caring, leisure and other service occupations.
+In April 2025, the gender pay gap was highest in skilled trades occupations and lowest in the sales and customer services occupations.
 Compared with lower-paid employees, the gender pay gap among higher earners is much larger, which is indicative of Moss’s results, however this difference has decreased in recent years.

 Gender Demographic

-The data below shows the proportion of men at all levels across the company and is a decrease compared to the previous year.
-It should be noted that headcount numbers have improved based on the previous year, where the business was emerging from the global Covid-19 pandemic.
+The data below shows the proportion of men at all levels across the company and is the same compared to the previous year.
+Headcount numbers have increased by 50 employees since the previous year.

 Percentage of Women in Each Pay Quartile